 - 1. Lying to school personnel. - 2.
 Stealing the property of other students, school personnel, or any other person lawfully on school property or attending a school function. - 3.
 Defamation, which includes making false or unprivileged statements or representations about an individual or identifiable group of individuals that harm the reputation of the person or the identifiable group by demeaning them.
 This can include posting or publishing video, audio recordings, or pictures (written material, cell phones, Internet, YouTube, etc.). - 4.
-Discrimination, based on a person's actual or perceived race, age, sexual orientation, use of recognized guide dog, hearing dog or service dog, color, creed, national origin, ethnic group, religion, religious practice, sex, sexual orientation, gender or gender identity, marital or veteran status, use of recognized guide dog, hearing dog, or service dog, or disability as a basis for treating another in a negative manner on school property or at a school function. - 5.
-Harassment, the creation of a hostile environment by conduct or by verbal threats, intimidation or abuse that has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional, or physical wellbeing based on a person's actual or perceived race, color, weight, national origin, political affiliation, ethnic group, religion, religious practice, marital or veteran status, use of recognized guide dog, hearing dog or service dog, disability, sexual orientation, gender, or sex. - 6.
+Discrimination, based on a person's actual or perceived race, age, sexual orientation, use of recognized guide dog, hearing dog or service dog, color, creed, national origin, ethnic group, religion, religious practice, sex, sexual orientation, gender or gender identity, marital or veteran status, use of recognized guide dog, hearing dog, or service dog, or disability as a basis for treating another in a negative manner on school property or at a school function.

+- 5. Harassment, the creation of a hostile environment by conduct or by verbal threats, intimidation or abuse that has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional, or physical wellbeing based on a person's actual or perceived race, color, weight, national origin, political affiliation, ethnic group, religion, religious practice, marital or veteran status, use of recognized guide dog, hearing dog or service dog, disability, sexual orientation, gender, or sex. - 6.
 Intimidation, which includes engaging in actions or statements that put an individual in fear of bodily harm. - 7.
-"Internet bullying" (also referred to as "cyberbullying") including the use of instant messaging, email, websites, chat rooms, text messaging, or by any other electronic means, when such use interferes with the operation of the school; or infringes upon the general safety and welfare of students or employees.

-- 8. Bullying... - 8.
-Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with, or maintaining membership in any school sponsored activity, organization, club or team. - 9.
-Selling, using or possessing obscene material. - 10.
-Using vulgar or abusive language, cursing, or swearing. - 11.
-Smoking a cigarette, including vapor and/or e-cigarettes (and associated liquid substances), cigar, pipe or using chewing or smokeless tobacco. - 12.
+"Internet bullying" (also referred to as "cyberbullying") including the use of instant messaging, email, websites, chat rooms, text messaging, or by any other electronic means, when such use interferes with the operation of the school; or infringes upon the general safety and welfare of students or employees. - 8.
+Bullying...Bullying is a form of aggressive behavior in which someone intentionally and repeatedly causes another person injury or discomfort.
+Bullying can take the form of physical contact, words, or more subtle actions. - 9.
+Hazing, which includes any intentional or reckless act directed against another for the purpose of initiation into, affiliating with, or maintaining membership in any school sponsored activity, organization, club or team. - 10.
+Selling, using or possessing obscene material. - 11.
+Using vulgar or abusive language, cursing, or swearing. - 12.
+Smoking a cigarette, including vapor and/or e-cigarettes (and associated liquid substances), cigar, pipe or using chewing or smokeless tobacco. - 13.
 Possessing, consuming, selling, distributing, exchanging, attempting to sell or exchange or facilitating the sale of alcoholic beverages or illegal substances, or being under the influence of either.
-"Illegal substances" include, but are not limited to, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs." - 13.
+"Illegal substances" include, but are not limited to, inhalants, marijuana, cocaine, LSD, PCP, amphetamines, heroin, steroids, look-alike drugs, and any substances commonly referred to as "designer drugs."
 Possessing, selling, and solicitation of prescription and OTC drugs; the attempted sale or exchange of such drugs; and facilitating the sale or exchange of such drugs. - 14.
 Gambling. - 15.
 Indecent exposure, that is, exposure to sight of the private parts of the body in a lewd or indecent manner. - 16.
-Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher. - 17.
-Retaliating against any individual who files a complaint of discrimination, harassment, or bullying, or who participates in an investigation regarding the same. - 18.
+Initiating a report warning of fire or other catastrophe without valid cause, misuse of 911, or discharging a fire extinguisher.

+- 17. Retaliating against any individual who files a complaint of discrimination, harassment, or bullying, or who participates in an investigation regarding the same. - 18.
 Engaging in any form of academic misconduct.
 Examples of academic misconduct include but are not limited to plagiarism, cheating, copying, altering records, assisting another student in any of the above actions.